ECCC-RV-UR-EPM/Lake-Saint-Pierre-SAV/README.md

 Some upstream scripts contain a `base_dir`, `BASE_DIR`, or other input path near the beginning of the file.
 Before running those scripts on another computer, set these paths to the corresponding local data location.
-The reduced `Sent_to_Reza` package contains the training and annual-test materials listed above; it does not include every large yearly intermediate prediction cache used in the full staged rebuild.
+The package contains the training and annual-test materials listed above; it does not include every large yearly intermediate prediction cache used in the full staged rebuild.